theengs/decoder/docs/participate/adding-decoders.md

 - "bit_static_value" - sets the value to either one of two given values, depending on the evaluated binary bit.

 The other parameters for the first three functions are:
-- "servicedata" or "manufacturerdata" Extract the value from the specified data.
+- "svd" or "manufacturerdata" Extract the value from the specified data.
 - 24, The index of the data source where the value exists.
 - 4, The length of the data in bytes (characters in the string). and additional boolean parameters applicable to the first two functions: